-Exhibit No. Description

-3.1 Amended and restated Certificate of Incorporation.
+Exhibit No. Description 3.1 Amended and restated Certificate of Incorporation.
 3.2 Amended and restated Bylaws.
 4.1 Specimen Common Stock Certificate.
+10.7 Second Amended and Restated Investors' Rights Agreement dated as of February 1, 2000 between Registrant and the holders of its series B and series C redeemable convertible preferred stock.
 99.1 Certification pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.

-\ Incorporated by reference from our registration statement on Form S-1, registration number 333-32370, declared effective by the Securities and Exchange Commission on July 13, 2000.
+Incorporated by reference from our registration statement on Form S-1, registration number 333-32370, declared effective by the Securities and Exchange Commission on July 13, 2000.